eneim/kohii/docs/design/DESIGN.md

   - [x] ``MemoryMode`` setting, allows client to control how Videos will be kept when it is not playing.
 For example in HIGH MemoryMode, many Videos can keep resource at the same time, so the playback will be really smooth, but in LOW MemoryMode, any paused Video will be released to save resource.
   - [ ] Ads support with Mopub, IMA.

-- [ ] Demos
+- [x] Demos
   - [x] Basic RecyclerView sample, no nesting.
   - [x] Basic NestedScrollView sample, no nesting.
   - [x] RecyclerView with NestedScrollView nested in a ViewHolder.
-  - [ ] RecyclerView with RecyclerView nested in a ViewHolder.
+  - [x] RecyclerView with RecyclerView nested in a ViewHolder.
   - [x] NestedScrollView with a RecyclerView nested inside.
   - [x] RecyclerView with user interaction (eg: Click).
   - [x] NestedScrollView with user interaction (eg: Click).
   - [x] ViewPager where pages are PlayerViews or FrameLayouts.
-  - [ ] ViewPager where pages are RecyclerViews with Videos.
+  - ~~[ ] ViewPager where pages are RecyclerViews with Videos.~~ (It is recommended to use Fragment with RecyclerView inside ViewPager instead)
   - [x] ViewPager where pages are Fragments contain PlayerViews or FrameLayout.
-  - [ ] ViewPager where pages are Fragments contain RecyclerView with Videos.
+  - [x] ViewPager where pages are Fragments contain RecyclerView with Videos.
   - [x] ViewPager2 where pages are PlayerViews or FrameLayouts.
-  - [ ] ViewPager2 where pages are RecyclerViews with Videos.
+  - ~~[ ] ViewPager2 where pages are RecyclerViews with Videos.~~ (It is recommended to use Fragment with RecyclerView inside ViewPager instead)
   - [x] ViewPager2 where pages are Fragments contain PlayerViews or FrameLayout.
-  - [ ] ViewPager2 where pages are Fragments contain RecyclerView with Videos.
+  - [x] ViewPager2 where pages are Fragments contain RecyclerView with Videos.
-  - [ ] Multiple Fragments where each contains RecyclerView with Videos.
+  - [x] Multiple Fragments where each contains RecyclerView or ViewPager with Videos.
   - [x] Sample to mimic Facebook.
+  - [x] YouTube sample using Android Player SDK (the Official SDK).
+  - [x] YouTube sample using PierfrancescoSoffritti/android-youtube-player.

 - [ ] Background Playback support
   - [ ] Allow configuration to enable/disable background Playback.
 The config would allow to setup: flag to turn the feature on/off, necessary information for the foreground notification (eg Bitmap for the Notification large image).